wingify/vwo-android/README.md

 ## Credentials

 This SDK requires an app key.
-You can sign up for an account at [VWO][].
+You can sign up for an account at [VWO](https://vwo.com).
 Once there, you can add a new Android App, and use the generated app key in the app.

 ## Setting up VWO account